international employment law firm alliance L&E Global

 • An employee who has been in the continuous service of an employer for at least six months and who has completed their probationary period may request a form of employment with more predictable and secure working conditions, if available.
 Employers must consider these requests and provide a reasoned response to the employee if the request is not successful.
 A request can then be submitted every 12 months, if refused.
 Subsequent employer responses can be verbal, subject to certain conditions.

-Statutory Sick Leave: A statutory sick pay scheme came into effect, for the first time in Ireland, on 1 January 2023.
-Employees who have at least 13 continuous weeks’ service with their employer are now entitled to up to 3 days statutory sick leave per calendar year.
+Statutory Sick Leave: Employees who have at least 13 continuous weeks’ service with their employer are now entitled to up to 5 days statutory sick leave per calendar year.
 Statutory sick leave is paid at a rate of 70% of normal pay, subject to a daily maximum of €110.
 A medical certificate from a registered medical practitioner is required for each day of sick leave.
-The number of statutory sick leave days is expected to increase to five days in 2024, seven days in 2025 and to 10 days in 2026.
+The number of statutory sick leave days is expected to increase to seven days in 2025 and to 10 days in 2026.

 As employers are not prohibited from having more generous sick pay schemes than the statutory minimum requirements set out above, employers can and do often supplement statutory sick pay with company sick pay for a specified period (which varies depending on the company, industry/sector, etc.).

 • a right to request remote working for all employees.
 The legislation sets out a statutory process for an employee to follow when making such a request, and for an employer to follow when dealing with such a request.
-A code of practice on the right to request remote working will be published by the WRC and, once published, employers will be required to have regard to the code, the businesses’ needs and the employees’ needs when considering remote working requests.
+A code of practice on the right to request remote working and flexible working was published by the WRC (the “Code”) in March 2024.
+Employers are required to have regard to the Code, the businesses’ needs and the employees’ needs when considering remote working requests.

 • the introduction of 5 days of paid leave per year for those who are suffering or at risk of domestic violence (see Any Other Required or Typically Provided Leaves);